-Commercial uses which are open to and will attract the general public to the shoreline, such as restaurants, are appropriate within the urban area located between Downtown Kirkland and Carillon Point west of Lake Washington Blvd/Lake Street South.
+Commercial uses which are open to and will attract the general public to the shoreline, such as restaurants, are appropriate within the urban area located between Downtown Kirkland and Carillon Pointwest of Lake WashingtonBlvd/Lake Street South.
 These uses will enhance the opportunity for public access to this segment of the shoreline, and will complement neighboring shoreline parks and, as a result, should be encouraged.
-To assure that these uses enhance the opportunity for the public to take advantage of the shoreline, these uses should include amenities where the public can view and enjoy the shoreline.
+To assure that these uses enhance the opportunity for the shoreline.
 These uses should also be limited and designed to assure that they do not adversely impact the natural environment and interfere with nearby water dependent and water-related uses.